 Individuals with Schimmelpenning syndrome may also develop vitamin D-resistant rickets, a condition characterized by bow deformities of the legs, pain in the legs and progressive softening of the bone structure.
 In children, growth rates may be slow, ultimately resulting in short stature.
 Affected individuals may be prone to fractures.

-According to the medical literature, sebaceus nevi are associated with an increased risk (approximately 25 % of affected individuals) of developing secondary benign skin tumors such as trichoblastoma or syringocystadenoma papilliferum, whereas malignant secondary tumors (basal cell carcinoma, squamous cell carcinoma, sebaceous carcinoma) on the basis of a sebaceous nevus are very rare but cannot be excluded.
+According to the medical literature, sebaceus nevi are associated with an increased risk (approximately 25 % of affected individuals) of developing secondary benign skin tumors such as trichoblastoma or syringocystadenomapapilliferum, whereas malignant secondary tumors (basal cell carcinoma, squamous cell carcinoma, sebaceous carcinoma) arising in association with a sebaceous nevus are very rare.

 The exact cause of Schimmelpenning syndrome is unknown.
 The disorder is believed to be caused by a mutation in a gene that occurs after fertilization of the embryo (postzygotic mutation), most likely early during embryonic development.
 Affected individuals have some cells with a normal copy of this gene and some cells with the abnormal gene (mosaic pattern).
 This may be referred to as having two distinct cell lines in the body.
-The variability of symptoms associated with Schimmelpenning syndrome is due in part to the ratio of healthy cells to abnormal cells.
+The variability of symptoms associated with Schimmelpenning syndrome is due in part to the ratio of healthy cells to abnormal cells and the timing during development at which the mutation occurs.
 When all cells have the abnormal gene, the condition is not compatible with life.
 Researchers believe that these postzygotic mutations occur randomly for no apparent reason (sporadically).

-Recent research has identified two individuals with Schimmelpenning syndrome who had postzygotic mutations of the KRAS and HRAS genes, respectively.
-In addition, more than 90% of individuals with a sebaceous nevus (in the absence of associated symptoms) revealed HRAS and KRAS mutations.
-Further research is necessary to confirm that the involvement of these genes play a role in the development of certain cases of Schimmelpenning syndrome.
-More research is also necessary to identify the exact underlying molecular mechanisms that are involved in the development of Schimmelpenning syndrome.
+Recent research has identified individuals with Schimmelpenning syndrome who had postzygotic mutations of the KRAS and HRAS genes.
+In addition, HRAS and KRAS mutations have been found in isolated sebaceous nevus (in the absence of associated extracutaneous abnormalities More research is necessary to further explore the underlying molecular mechanisms involved in the development of Schimmelpenning syndrome.